 "...The landlord shouted to them to leave him alone, for he had already told them that he was mad, and as a madman he would not be accountable even if he killed them all..."

 Parodied in Soul Music, when a murderer who has already been executed tries to convince Death that "the balance of my mind was disturbed".
 His logic?
 "I really wanted to kill him.
 You can't tell me that's a balanced state of mind."

-In the third book of The Hunger Games, Katniss was declared this after she killed President Coin for sending Prim and other children to their deaths.
+In the third book of The Hunger Games, Katniss is declared insane after she killed President Coin for sending Prim and other children to their deaths.

-In The Adventures of Tom Sawyer, Muff Potter's lawyer said to the jury he wanted to introduce this defense in account of his client's drunkenness before making Tom and Huck testify.
+In The Adventures of Tom Sawyer, Muff Potter's lawyer said to the jury he wanted to introduce this defense on account of his client's drunkenness before making Tom and Huck testify.